lucasdicioccio/laborantin-hs/README.md

 Make is a build system for managing dependencies in a build process.
 I think you can use `make` to explore a set of parameters, but it looks totally unnatural to write rules for encoding and decoding parameters in filenames.
-In the end, your make script is barely introspectable.
+In the end, your Makefile is barely decipherable and you need the Rosetta stone to remember what `%<` means because your web search engine will simply ignore the glyph.
 Thus, documenting the experiments while evolving the set of experiments quickly becomes painful.
 You can try to work around by combining `make` with shell scripts and environment variables but the coupling between different files becomes so tight that your experiment project is impossible to maintain and it will fail in absurd and totally obscure manner.
 Similarly, I let you imagine how annoying it is, when you spent a full day writing and debugging your Makefile and it turns out you need to spend another day to make sure `make clean` does not wipe all your results because you had an experiment crash.

 The only way around managing results for an exploding parameter space is to use a sort of database, and to let the computer manage the database.
 If you ever